leapcode/leap_cli/doc/leap.md

 **Options**

+* `--ip IPADDRESS`
+Override the default SSH IP address.
+Default Value: None

+* `--port PORT`
+Override the default SSH port.
+Default Value: None

 * `--tags TAG[,TAG]`
 Specify tags to pass through to puppet (overriding the default).
 Default Value: leap_base,leap_service

+* `--dev`
+Development mode: don't run 'git submodule update' before deploy.

 * `--fast`
 Makes the deploy command faster by skipping some slow steps.
 A "fast" deploy can be used safely if you recently completed a normal deploy.

+* `--force`
+Deploy even if there is a lockfile.

+* `--[no-]sync`
+Sync files, but don't actually apply recipes.

+# leap env

+Manipulate and query environment information.

+The 'environment' node property can be used to isolate sets of nodes into entirely separate environments.
+A node in one environment will never interact with a node from another environment.
+Environment pinning works by modifying your ~/.leaprc file and is dependent on the absolute file path of your provider directory (pins don't apply if you move the directory)

+## leap env ls

+List the available environments.
+The pinned environment, if any, will be marked with '*'.

+## leap env pin  ENVIRONMENT

+Pin the environment to ENVIRONMENT.
+All subsequent commands will only apply to nodes in this environment.

+## leap env unpin

+Unpin the environment.
+All subsequent commands will apply to all nodes.

+Default Command: ls

+# leap facts

+Gather information on nodes.

+## leap facts update  FILTER

+Query servers to update facts.json.

+Queries every node included in FILTER and saves the important information to facts.json

 # leap help  command